 Last night I gave a talk about preparing your code for the global community by making it translation ready at the WordPress Orange County developer meetup.
 I also showed two tools to create translations, Poedit and GlotPress.
 Someone also mentioned an online tool called POEditor which is free to use up to a certain number of strings.
-I also posted some sample code to go along with my presentation on github.

 Jeff was the featured guest on Adam Silver’s podcast, Kitchen Sink WP.
 Check it out.

 Brandon was the second host of the new podcast from John Hawkins, Hawk Talk Podcast.
 Check it out.

 We are incredibly thrilled to announce that Jeffrey and I will be joining the new Crowd Favorite.
 We're excited about the opportunity to work with Karim, Alex, and the rest of the team.

 If you've ever managed a BuddyPress site, you know that SPAM registrations quickly became the bane of your existence.
 When we built NetDivvy, we were cleaning out thousands of spammy user records every single day.
 It didn't take long for me to start brainstorming ways to get rid of the problem.

 I was notified today that I've been invited to the first WordPress Community Summit in October.
 I'm humbled to say the least.
 The list of invitees is chock full of top-notch developers, businesses people and community leaders.
 I can't wait to go and represent the Orange County area.